 The full-day five-week program introduces students to a wide variety of art forms—from poetry, hip hop music, and acting to drumming, pottery-making, and dance—and offers arts-integrated literacy and math classes co-taught by local teachers and professional teaching artists.
 By infusing the arts and making learning joyful, SALA students not only avoid summer learning loss but, in many cases, make gains.
 Aftercare is available to all students, and two nutritious meals are served each day.

-In partnership with the Harry and Jeanette Weinberg Foundation, the Baltimore Elementary and Middle School Library Project, and Baltimore City Public Schools, Young Audiences operates nine SummerREADS program sites, providing engaging literacy workshops with teaching artists, fun enrichment activities with special guests, and two nutritious meals in a safe and welcoming space.
+In partnership with the Harry and Jeanette Weinberg Foundation, the Baltimore Elementary and Middle School Library Project, and Baltimore City Public Schools, Young Audiences operates eleven SummerREADS program sites, providing engaging literacy workshops with teaching artists, fun enrichment activities with special guests, and two nutritious meals in a safe and welcoming space.

 Bloomberg Arts Internship